Clinic Rules of Conduct

 Layout and state of the Rooms

-Each room has a set of furniture laid out in a specific way; each practitioner is free to change the layout to best fit his/her specific needs.
-At the end of his/her slot the practitioner should rearrange the room to its original layout.
-Before leaving the room for the next practitioner you should:
+Each room has a set of furniture laid out in a specific way; practitioners are free and authorised to change the layout of the room they are using to best fit their specific needs.
+At the end of their slot practitioners should rearrange the room to its original layout.
+Before leaving the room for the next practitioner they should:

 - empty the bin

-- collect/wipe any spillage of oil or other products you use for your practice
+- collect/wipe off any spillage of oil or other products they use for their practice

 - bring back to the kitchen eventually used glasses and wash them up

-The reception will normally open Monday to Friday 9:30am – 5:30pm (Thursday opening at 10:30).
-To access the clinic outside those times each practitioner will have to ensure to have their own key and enter the building from the rear door.
+The reception will normally open Monday to Friday 9:00am – 5:00pm.
+To access the clinic outside those times practitioners have to ensure to have their own key and enter the building from the rear door.
 In that case it will be responsibility of the first person entering the clinic to open the front door and ensure to let their clients know that they will be picked up from the reception area.
 When at least one practitioner is working and the reception is closed, the front door should be open and allow clients in the reception area.
 The door that gives access to the downstairs landing and corridors should be kept locked.
 When you are the last person leaving the building you should ensure to switch off all lights, check that all windows are shut and locking all doors, leaving from the back door.
 The back door, the door between reception and downstairs landing and upstairs toiled have been fitted with push buttons locks (all having the same code): please ensure to have your own copy of the code in order to open those doors.

 First person opening the clinic